getify/You-Dont-Know-JS/async & performance/ch3.md

 Because promises encapsulate the time-dependent state -- waiting on the resolution/rejection of the underlying value -- from the outside, the promise itself is time-independent, and thus promises can be composed (combined) in predictable ways regardless of the timing or outcome underneath.

+Moreover, once a promise is resolved or rejected, it stays that way forever -- it becomes an *immutable value* at that point -- and can be *observed* as many times as necessary.

 That's one of the most powerful and important concepts to understand about promises.
 With a fair amount of work, you could ad hoc create the same effects with nothing but ugly callback composition, but that's not really an effective strategy, especially since you have to do it over and over again.

 Promises are an easily repeatable mechanism for encapsulating and composing *future values*.